 The subject's treatment assignment will be unblinded by the Investigator as described in Protocol Section 5.1.1.

-Refer to Section 7.3 and the eCRF completion guidelines for full instructions on the mechanism of pregnancy reporting.
+Refer to below and the eCRF completion guidelines for full instructions on the mechanism of pregnancy reporting.

 The pregnancy itself is not considered an AE nor is an induced elective abortion to terminate a pregnancy without medical reasons.